rwtodd/Go.Spritz/README.md

     infile.Close()
     hash := shash.Sum(nil)

-### Commands
+### Command

-You can get the commands like so:
+You can get the command-line driver like so:

-    go get go.waywardcode.com/spritz/cmd/spritz-hash
-    go get go.waywardcode.com/spritz/cmd/spritz-crypt
+    go get github.com/rwtodd/spritz-go/cmd/spritz

 The hasher is a concurrent program, which will hash up to 8 files at once as it works through the list.
 It takes a "--size" parameter to get the hash size in bits.
 The encrypt/decrypt program is also concurrent.
-It just takes the pasword on the command line, which isn't ideal, but fine for test code.

 [1]: https://github.com/waywardcode/spritz_cipher
 [2]: http://people.csail.mit.edu/rivest/pubs/RS14.pdf